 You may encounter a situation where your Open Graph/Social Preview Image for posts & pages on your website isn’t showing up when you’re sharing your website.
-Before we look at why that may be the case, let’s walk through how you can set your Facebook App ID and Open Graph Image with Rank Math:
+Before considering why that may be the case, let’s walk through how you can set your Open Graph Image and Facebook App ID with Rank Math.

-2 Set the Default Open Graph Image using Rank Math
+1 Set the Default Open Graph Image Using Rank Math

-You can set the featured image from WordPress Dashboard > Rank Math > Titles & Meta > Global > OpenGraph Thumbnail.
-Then click on Add or Upload File button and set your image.
-Click on Save Changes.
+You can set the fallback Open Graph thumbnail at WordPress Dashboard > Rank Math > Titles & Meta > Global > OpenGraph Thumbnail.
+Click on Add or Upload File button and then set your image.
+Finally, click on Save Changes.